 - Don’t forget your cover letter

-- In the interest of keeping your resume from getting over-crowded, you may struggle with nixing some of your achievements.
-But don’t worry: You can use them to construct a cover letter that will add to your credibility!
+- In the interest of keeping your resume from getting over-crowded, you may struggle with nixing some of your best contract negotiations and property touring events.
+But don’t worry: You can use them to construct a cover letter and ramp up your credibility!

 - Use space on experiences, not objectives